johnhamlin/screwtapp/README.md

 There were lots of apps to stream the jam band shows on archive.org, but none for the trove of DJ Screw mixtapes.
 So I made one.
 Currently in alpha, but you can try out the code with Expo Go.

 ## Built With

-- 📱 Expo / React Native
+- 📱 React Native / Expo
+- ▶️ React Native Track Player
+- 🚦 Expo Router
 - 🗃️ Redux / RTK Query
-- 🚦 Expo Router
+- ⚡️ FlashList
+- 📄 React Native Paper
 - 📘 TypeScript

 Sure, here's a basic structure for your README.md file.
 You can replace the placeholders with the actual information about your project.